Hilma Hooker: Sinking

-In the summer of 1984, the Hilma Hooker had engine problems at sea and was towed to the port of Kralendijk, Bonaire.
-It was already under surveillance by drug enforcement agencies.
+In mid 1984, the Hilma Hooker had engine problems at sea and was towed to the port of Kralendijk, Bonaire.
+The vessel was already under surveillance by drug enforcement agencies.
 Docked at the Town Pier, local authorities boarded the ship for an inspection when her captain was unable to produce any of the requisite registration papers.
 A false bulkhead was discovered, and held within was 25000 lb of marijuana.
 The Hilma Hooker and her crew were subsequently detained while the local authorities on Bonaire searched for the vessel's owners, who were never found.

 The ship languished under detention as evidence for many months and through general neglect of her hull she began to take on considerable amounts of water.
 It was feared that she would sink at the main dock on the island and disrupt maritime traffic.
-After many months of being tied to the pier and pumped of water, on September 7, 1984 the Hooker was towed to an anchorage.
+After many months of being tied to the pier and pumped of water, on 7 September 1984 the Hilma Hooker was towed to an anchorage.
 As the days passed, a slight list became noticeable.
 The list was even more obvious one morning.
-The owner was still not coming forward to claim the ship and maintain it so the many leaks added up until on the morning of September 12, 1984 the Hilma Hooker began taking in water through her lower portholes.
+The owner was still not coming forward to claim the ship and maintain it so the many leaks added up until on the morning of 12 September 1984 the Hilma Hooker began taking in water through her lower portholes.
 At 9:08 am she rolled over on her starboard side and, in the next two minutes, disappeared.